What does the board do?

 A nine-person board of trustees elected by the Active Membership directs PCC.
 Each trustee serves a three-year term, with three positions open for election each year.
 A trustee may serve no more than three consecutive terms.

-The board's primary responsibilities are to provide wise stewardship of the cooperative's resources and oversee the continued success of the nation's largest natural foods co-op with nearly $161 million in sales in 2011.
+The board's primary responsibilities are to provide wise stewardship of the cooperative's resources and oversee the continued success of the nation's largest natural foods co-op with more than $200 million in sales in 2013.

 The PCC board conducts its business using the Policy GovernanceŽ model, as do the boards of many cooperatives throughout the country.
 This governance model allows the board to focus on the broad direction of the co-op through policy-setting.
 The trustees hire and oversee a CEO who is responsible for all day-to-day operations of our co-op.